 Common Uses for Plastic Channels

-Plastic channels are used in various applications starting from machine rail guides or protectors for sensitive parts etc. They are also used for price tag moldings and decorative edge trims.
+Plastic channels are used in various applications, starting with machine rail guides or protectors for sensitive parts.
+They are also used for price tag moldings and decorative edge trims.

 Which Material Is Best for Plastic Channels?